BrianSigafoos/briansigafoos.github.io/_posts/2013-02-23-online-mooc-learning.md

 layout: post
 slug: online-mooc-learning
 title: Learning with MOOC's
-summary: Mass Open Online Courses are all the rage.
+summary: Mass Open Online Courses are an amazing way to learn online, for free.
 Here's a list of some great free courses.
 image: 'mooc-learn.jpg'
 ---